Heart Failure Program

 - Recording of weight and vital signs and a review of your weight log

-- Medication dosages reviewed and adjusted as needed
+- Review of medication dosages and adjustment as needed

 - Lab tests and diagnostic tests ordered and reviewed as needed

 - Ongoing individualized heart failure education

 If you’ve been diagnosed with heart failure, talk to your doctor about getting a referral to see a cardiologist at the SCI Heart Failure Program.
 We have two convenient locations in Summit and Portage counties:

 - Robinson Memorial Hospital, an affiliate of Summa Health System, in Ravenna

 To learn more about Summa's Heart Failure Program, call (800) 237-8662 to schedule an appointment for an evaluation.

 To provide additional information about your cardiovascular condition, Summa is partnering with HealthFair, the only health screening company accredited by the Joint Commission.
 HealthFair provides affordable, quality, life-saving health screenings through self-contained mobile units.